 It’s time to get spooky ya’ll!
 Halloween is one of my favorite times of the year, and I love going all out on the decorations.
 Since you landed on this article, you must be the same!
-Here are the top 20 scary DIY Halloween decorations I’ve found.
+Here are the top 20 scariest DIY Halloween decorations I’ve found!

 I’m sure you’ve seen the smaller version of these before.
 I wrote about some in our Halloween arts and crafts article, but this bigger version is super scary!
 Imagine seeing one of these things in a dark corner.
 If you’re looking to give a little scare to party go-ers or trick or treaters, this is a great and cost-effective pick.
 You’ll just need cheesecloth, starch, and a foam mannequin head (like they use for wigs).
 Here’s the tutorial.

 This one takes a lot of effort, but that’s the price you pay if you want a really scary DIY prop!
 To make it you’ll need a skeleton prop, latex rubber, fabric, and wire.
 The process of applying the latex is a very lengthy one, the creator says it took him 3 months, but the result is worth it.

 These plaster hands are super neat to make as part of a display.
 The ones in the above photo are for a “divination” theme, but I’m sure you can see how you could use these in a lot of decorating scenarios!
 You can use them outside or inside, but if you use them outside you may need to add a coat of linseed oil to keep the plaster from degrading in the humidity.
 Click here to learn how to make them!

 PS.
 These would be the perfect addition to a Halloween dessert table display too!

 You can put this one into your fridge to play a scary prank on someone, or set it up in your mad scientist lab for your haunted house.
 A very easy but clever decoration which is very creepy.
 Click here to make it.